-- b) All accessory agricultural uses are principally permitted in the U zone. - c) Humboldt County Code section 314-55.4.8.2.2 allows cultivation of up to 43,560 square feet of existing outdoor cannabis cultivation and up to 22,000 square feet of existing mixed-light commercial cannabis on a U zoned parcel over 1 acre subject to approval of a Conditional Use Permit and a determination that the cultivation was in existence prior to January 1, 2016.
-The application for 12,200 square feet of existing cultivation on a 20-acre parcel is consistent with this and with the cultivation area verification prepared conducted by staff. - d) All cultivation is at least 30 feet from all property lines and there are no public parks, churches, school bus stops or other sensitive receptors within 600 feet of the cultivation areas.
+- b) All accessory agricultural uses are principally permitted in the both the TPZ and the U zone. - c) Humboldt County Code section 314-55.4.8.2.2 allows cultivation of up to 43,560 square feet of existing outdoor cannabis cultivation and up to 22,000 square feet of existing mixed-light commercial cannabis on a TPZ zoned parcel over 1 acre subject to approval of a Conditional Use Permit and a determination that the cultivation was in existence prior to January 1, 2016.
+The application for 18,634 square feet of existing cultivation on a 20-acre parcel is consistent with this and with the cultivation area verification prepared conducted by staff. - d) All cultivation is at least 30 feet from all property lines and there are no public parks, churches, school bus stops or other sensitive receptors within 600 feet of the cultivation areas.